TABLE OF CONTENTS

-If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the Centers for Disease Control and Prevention (CDC) recommends testing lower respiratory tract specimens when available.
+If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the CDC recommends testing lower respiratory tract specimens when available.
 The CDC also recommends collecting a sample from the lower respiratory tract if the patient is receiving invasive mechanical respiration.
 It is currently thought that the virus reproduces in the respiratory tract, so samples collected directly from a patient’s lungs may contain more evidence of the virus.
 The CDC does not recommend inducing phlegm to get a sample.

 As SARS-CoV-2 is a new strain of coronavirus, labs are developing other methods of testing to help fight the disease.

 Read more: At-home COVID-19 Testing